Amrit Singh is a journalist, host, lawyer, storyteller, and documentarian. He is one of the founding anchors of Spectrum News 1 in Los Angeles.

-Whatever it is that brought you over, thanks for coming by.
-Feel free to drop me a line, anytime.
+Thanks for coming by.
+Feel free to drop a line, anytime.